devYRPauli/Resume-Optimizer/README.md

 ## 🧠 How It Works

-1. Parse your resume text from PDF/DOCX/TXT
+1. Parse your resume text from PDF, DOCX, or TXT
 2. Use a local LLM (Mistral via Ollama) to extract structured keywords
-3. Extract similar keywords from the job description
+3. Extract keywords from the job description in the same way
-4. Compare both sets and calculate a match score
+4. Compare both keyword sets and calculate a match score
-5. Display results, category-wise, with download option
+5. Display results by category, with download options

 ---